The Belgian Shepherd Dog stands about 25 inches tall at the shoulder.

-are four different varieties of Belgian Shepherd corresponding to four
+The four different varieties of Belgian Shepherd correspond to the four

 different coat types.
 The Groenendael has a long-haired, solid black

 coat.
 The Tervuren is also long-haired and is fawn or gray with

 black overlay.
 The Malinois has a fawn and black short coat.
 The Laeken is

 rough-haired and comes in red brown, fawn, or gray.
 Regular grooming is

 important, particularly for the long-haired varieties.

 The Belgian Shepherd is very protective of his family and makes an excellent

 guard dog and watch dog.
 He needs early socialization to gain confidence

 in his owners and accept other pets or